tomusborne/generateblocks/readme.txt

 * Tweak: Remove old browser prefixes
 * Tweak: Update DOMPurify
 * Tweak: Don't strip protocol from dynamic stylesheet URI
-* Tweak: Rename Advanced panel to General
+* Tweak: Move controls from our Advanced panel into core Advanced panel
 * Tweak: Move text alignment options in all blocks to the Block Toolbar
 * Tweak: Remove block margin in the editor
 * Tweak: Reverse grid gap when using RTL